aklivity/zilla/README.md

 - [x] **Reliable Delivery (server streaming)** — Supports `message-id` field and `last-message-id` request metadata to recover from an interrupted stream without message loss, and the client does not need to acknowledge the message receipt.

 ### Deployment, Performance & Other

 - [x] **Realtime Cache** — Local cache synchronized with Kafka for specific topics, even when no clients are connected.
 The cache is stateless and recovers automatically.
 It is consistent across different Zilla instances without peer communication.
-- [x] **Filtering** — Local cache indexes message key and headers upon retrieval from Kafka, supporting efficient filtered reads from cached topics.
+- [x] **Filtering** — Local cache indexes message key and headers upon retrieval from Kafka, supporting efficiently filtered reads from cached topics.
 - [x] **Fan-in, Fan-out** — Local cache uses a small number of connections to interact with Kafka brokers, independent of the number of connected clients.
 - [x] **Authorization** — Specific routed topics can be guarded to enforce required client privileges.
 - [x] **Helm Chart** — Generic Zilla Helm chart avaliable.